ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 * The third and fourth rules actually do the network address translation.
 They will rewrite the source IP address in the Layer 3 header of packets forwarded out on the WAN interface.
 Also, when packets are received from the WAN, it identifies the connection that they belong to, rewrites the destination IP address in the Layer 3 headers, and forwards them on the LAN.

 Find out the public IP address of the NAT node.
-On the "nat" device, run
+On the "gateway" device, run

 ```
 wget -qO- http://ipinfo.io/